 “Human help is useless . . .”

 No strength of arms, not the strongest fighting men, nor battle of wills could bring peace to the land.
 Only through God’s help will an end to the fighting be possible.

 David knew, through his personal relationship with God, that He did not desire for Israel to just talk about the problems between nations.
 God had called David to subdue the nations around Israel.

 The end of this Psalm is a prophecy: “God will do mighty things.
 He will trample down our enemies.”

 That is great faith.
 Are you fighting a battle and it feels like you are being swept away?
 Are you fighting to enter your own rock fortress of Petra?
 Do you feel the enemy is winning and holding you down?
 Do you feel called by God, but due to oppression, you cannot stand?

 Take heart.
 Sing the promises of God.
 Prophecy of your deliverance.

 Father in heaven, you are good and faithful and true.
-We love you and worship you and believe you.
+We love you.
+We worship you.
+We trust in you.
 Every word in your Bible is true and from your very mouth.
 We thank you for that promise and that truth.
 We hope in you as we wait for you.
 Heal us.
 Save us.
 Fight for us.
 In your will and your timing.
+Amen.